BWeng20/jSVG/README.md

 ![w3_filter_example.png](doc%2Fw3_filter_example.png)

-Some examples may not work at all.
+And some examples may not work at all.

-I will not give here a complete list of features that are supported or not.
-After each SVG-conference the list would be outdated (these guys have fun!).
-If something doesn't work, please use the functions of your SVG-editor to simplify your drawings.

 #### Clipping